 “If we’re going to have developers be happy in the ecosystem they need more consumers,” explains Rubin.
 “And right now consumers aren’t saying ‘yeah, I’m waiting for wireless for VR’, what they’re saying is ‘I love it!
 Can you bring it down to a price that I can stomach?’
 So for us that’s the most important thing for us to do.”

 That said, in Zuckerberg's aforementioned Facebook post he definitely doesn’t have a hefty tail of cables sprouting out the back of the headset he's wearing.
-Of course it’s possible that this is a headset made especially for lab use, but given the amount of users who want to see a wireless headset it would be in poor taste to show them something they can’t have.
+Of course it’s possible that this is a prototype of either the Santa Cruz or Pacific headset.

 There is on the market that you can buy that converts your Rift into a wireless headset, but the obvious drawback is that in order to transmit and receive the VR signal a certain amount of compression needs to take place.
 This would inevitably affect gameplay, and if the Oculus Rift 2 has higher resolution than the Oculus Rift this problem will only get worse.